hyprwm/hyprland-website/README.md

 ## Requirements

-`pnpm` for package management.
+- `pnpm` for the package management.
+- `imagemagick` to generate blurred background images.

 ## Development

 - `pnpm dev` To start the dev server
-- `pnpm build` To build the static site
+- `pnpm build` To build the static site into `./build`

 ## Credits

-[VDawg](https://github.com/Visual-Dawg) - for the updated site and design [System-x64](https://github.com/System-x64) - for the original site code
+- [VDawg](https://github.com/Visual-Dawg) - for the new site and design.
+- [System-x64](https://github.com/System-x64) - for the original site code